nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `add Orientation camp n/Urgent b/02/28/2017 12:00 e/02/29/2017 12:00 p/hi t/SOC t/NUS`

-  Adds an high priority event called `Orientation camp`  with the note, `Urgent`, and the tags, `SOC` and `NUS` .
-The event start time is set to `Feb 28, 2017 noon` and the end time is set to `Feb 29, 2017 noon`.
+  Adds a high-priority event called `Orientation camp`  with the note, `Urgent`, and the tags, `SOC` and `NUS` .
+The event's start time is set to `Feb 28, 2017 noon` and the end time is set to `Feb 29, 2017 noon`.

 * `add Finish assignment e/next Sunday 6pm`